Liodeus/Good-Cloud-Practice/README.md

 ## HTML report

+### Header
-The header, with the user who launch the scan and the date.
+Print the user who launch the scan and the date of the scan.
 <img src="https://github.com/Liodeus/Good-Cloud-Practice/blob/main/images/header.png" alt="Logo">

+### Global section
-A global section with a summary of all the non compliance.
+With a summary of all the non compliances.
 <img src="https://github.com/Liodeus/Good-Cloud-Practice/blob/main/images/global.png" alt="Global">

+### Report section
-A section, whith the name of the project scan, the summary of non compliance found and the result behind.
+Print the name of the project scanned, the summary of non compliances found and the result underneath.
 <img src="https://github.com/Liodeus/Good-Cloud-Practice/blob/main/images/section.png" alt="Section">

+### Results
 Once the "Results" are unfold, you have three sections.
 <img src="https://github.com/Liodeus/Good-Cloud-Practice/blob/main/images/unfold_section.png" alt="Unfold section">

+### Section
 Here's what you can see one the "Non compliant" section is unfold.
 <img src="https://github.com/Liodeus/Good-Cloud-Practice/blob/main/images/unfold_section_two.png" alt="Unfold section two">

-And finally the footer
+### Footer
+And finally the footer, with some links and at the right side a "Back to the top" button.
 <img src="https://github.com/Liodeus/Good-Cloud-Practice/blob/main/images/footer.png" alt="Footer">

 ## Contributing